Vietnam in August - Weather, Events and Festivals, Best Places To Visit

 Source

-Perfume River in Hue is often referred to as ‘Romantic River’ which is one of the main venues of the Hon Chen Festival.
-This festival is celebrated on the third day of the third lunar month (spring festival) and third day of the seventh lunar month (autumn festival).
-Mother of homeland is worshipped following many rites on the day and processions on Huong River on colourful dragon boats.
+Perfume River in Hue is often referred to as ‘Romantic River’, which is one of the main venues of the Hon Chen Festival.
+This festival is celebrated on the third day of the third lunar month (spring festival) and the third day of the seventh lunar month (autumn festival).
+Mother of homeland is worshipped following many rites on the day and processions on Huong River on colorful dragon boats.
 People of Hue wear vibrant dresses to look like a prince and princess of the Nguyen Dynasty.
 The end marks at night with glistening floating lanterns.

 Source